Young kittens are highly susceptible to infectious diseases, which is why it is very important to have them properly vaccinated!

 When do kittens get their first shots?

-Here at North Town Vet Hospital we recommend getting your kitten initially vaccinated at 8 weeks of age.
+Here at North Town Veterinary Hospital, we recommend getting your kitten initially vaccinated at 8 weeks of age.

 How often do my kittens need vaccines?